 455 Oldsmobile 404 Horsepower – 521 Ft-Lb Torque

-With that much torque at such a low RPM this engine will make any Street Rod, Muscle Car, or Ski boat run extremely well!
+With that much low RPM torque this engine will make any Street Rod, Muscle Car, or Ski boat run extremely well!

 Contact JMMcKindley990@gmail.com if you’d like more details on this engine build.